contao/docs/docs/manual/core-extensions/faq/frontend-modules.en.md

 **Comment template:** Here you can select the comment template.

 **The HTML output**
-The frontend module generates the following HTML code:
+The front end module generates the following HTML code:

 ```html
 <div class="mod_faqreader block">